praharshjain/Data-Structures/README.md

 Pull requests
 ----------------
-If you spot any errors in the implementation(s), please let me know by submitting a relevant pull request.
+If you spot any errors in the implementation(s), please let me know by raising an issue.

 License
 ----------------